The compact support property for solutions to stochastic heat equations with stable noise: Compact support for

 \section{Compact support for $d>1$}

-We assume throughout the section that $(Y,L)$ is a weak solution to \eqref{e_spde1} in spatial dimension $d \in [2,\frac{2}{(\alpha-1)}) \cap \N$ with initial data $Y_0 \in \cM_f(\R^d)$ defined on some probability space $(\Omega, \cF, (\cF_t)_{t \geq 0}, \bP)$.
-The proof in dimension $d>1$ goes along the same lines as the proof in one dimension.
-The main difference is that the local time $A_t(x)$ is replaced with the local time of $Y_t$ projected onto one of the coordinate axes, an object which we denote by $\A_t(z)$ for $z \in \R$.
-We prove an integration by parts formula involving $\A_t(z)$ analogous to \eqref{e_main_formula}, and ultimately a technical result akin to Lemma~\ref{lemma_probbound}.
+We now generalize the argument of the previous section to prove the compact support property in higher dimensions.
+The proof in dimensions $d>1$ goes along the same lines as the proof in one dimension.
+The main difference is that the occupation density at point $x$, $A_t(x)$, is replaced with the occupation density of the solution projected onto one of the coordinate axes, an object which we denote by $\A_t(z)$ for $z \in \R$.
+We prove an integration by parts formula involving $\A_t(z)$ analogous to \eqref{e_main_formula}, and ultimately a technical result akin to Lemma~\ref{lemma_probbound}, which we use to complete the proof in the same way.